optimizely/csharp-sdk/docs/readme-sync/sdk-reference-guides/csharp-sdk/index.md

 createdAt: {}
 updatedAt: "2020-05-22T20:03:21.212Z"
 ---

 This reference guide describes how to use the Optimizely C# SDK.
-Refer to the left hand navigation for all sections in this reference guide.
+Refer to the left-hand navigation for all sections in this reference guide.

 The Optimizely C# SDK is currently at version 3.4.1.